If parenthood came with a GPS, it would mostly just say "recalculating". - Simon Holland

-Unless you've grown up with a baby in the house, most people these days have very little experience of what life as a parent actually looks like.
-And it's often very different to how it's portrayed in movies and on TV.
-More, ummm, real.
+Unless you grew up with a baby in your house, most people don't have much experience of what life with a newborn is like.
+And it can be very different to how it's portrayed in movies, on TV or Instagram.
+More, ummm....real.